abhilashmuraleedharan/github-copilot-go-demos/README.md

-# GitHub Copilot Go Demos 🧠🚀
+# GitHub Copilot Go Demos

 A curated set of demos showcasing how to use [GitHub Copilot](https://github.com/features/copilot) effectively in Go projects.
-These examples are designed for training purposes and demonstrate real-world use cases across development, refactoring, testing, documentation, and debugging.
+This repository contains a set of guided demos to showcase how GitHub Copilot and Copilot Chat can assist Go developers with real-world development tasks like refactoring, testing, debugging, scaffolding, and project design.

 ---

-## 📚 Contents
+## Contents

 | Demo | Description |
 |------|-------------|